openreferral/ServiceNet/.github/ISSUE_TEMPLATE/feature-enhancement.md

 name: Feature Enhancement
 about: Suggest an idea for this project
 title: As a [persona] i want to be able to [purpose] so that I can [value]
-labels: ''
+labels: 'enhancement'
 assignees: ''

 ---

 User Story (encompasses persona, purpose, value) - e.g. As a [persona] i want to be able to [purpose] so that I can [value]:

 Description:

 Scope (includes UI mockups, user flow, and out of scope):

 Acceptance criteria (includes edge cases):
 *

-Dependencies (links to other tasks):
+Dependencies (links to other related tasks):
 *

 Any required analytics for task:
 *